-This unit builds on the interplay between research and practice.
+This subject builds on the interplay between research and practice.
 It extends students’ understanding of the processes and uses of participatory action research, also known in this context as teacher-based inquiry.

 It reviews theories on engaging practices in diverse professional contexts, with a focus on working with students from low socio-economic backgrounds, Aboriginal and Torres Strait Island learners and students who have English as an additional language or dialect (EAL/D).
 It also reviews pedagogic approaches linked to 21st century education.